Creating Accessible Math Equations

 Canvas

-1. Math Editor is built into the Rich Content Editor for Announcements, Assignments, Discussions, Pages, Quizzes, and Syllabus.
+1. The math Equation Editor is built into the Rich Content Editor for Announcements, Assignments, Discussions, Pages, Quizzes, and Syllabus.

 Blackboard